Some of these are old and have been around for decades.

 Most of them are strange to consider in this day and age (although they may have made sense at one time).
 But all are still on the books.

-- Unless you want a ticket, there’s no changing clothes in your auto in Sag Harbor, New York.
+Unless you want a ticket, there are no changing clothes in your auto in Sag Harbor, New York.
 This is a law that was enacted to put a lid on the teenagers making out in their cars.
 Maybe a better idea, would be to send their parents out to find them?

 Well, now you know about some of the strange and crazy traffic laws that are still on the books in the US.
 Keep your driving record clean by avoiding some of these weird laws.